Azure/azure-sdk-for-net/sdk/schemaregistry/Azure.Data.SchemaRegistry/samples/Sample01_HelloWorld.md

 The following shows examples of how to use the basic functionality of the `SchemaRegistryClient` with each of the available schema format types.
 All of the client methods can be used with each format by passing in the proper 'SchemaFormat' value when needed.

-Each Event Hubs namespace can only accept one format of schemas.
+Schema Registry schema groups can only accept one format of schemas.

 In the current service version, the Schema Registry service only accepts and validates draft 3 JSON schemas.
 Functionality to support additional drafts of JSON will be added.